-The Struve geodetic arc is a circle of about 2820 km long triangulation, designed to accurately determine the length of the Earth’s meridian arc and calculate the shape and size of the best-fitting Earth’s ellipsoid parameters.
+The Struvė geodetic arc is a circle of about 2820 km long triangulation, designed to accurately determine the length of the Earth’s meridian arc and calculate the shape and size of the best-fitting Earth’s ellipsoid parameters.
 The difference in the geographic latitudes of the chain ends is 25 ° 20 ‘.
-Named astronomer on behalf of Frederick George Wilhelm Strue.
+Named astronomer on behalf of Frederick George Wilhelm Struve.

-The Struve geodetic arch extends from the Danube to the Black Sea to Fugennes (Norway) on the Arctic Ocean coast, t.
-Y From 45 ° 20 ‘to 70 ° 40’ north latitude and crosses the current 10 states: Norway, Sweden, Finland, Russia, Estonia, Latvia, Lithuania, Belarus, Moldova and Ukraine.
+The Struvė geodetic arch extends from the Danube to the Black Sea to Fugennes (Norway) on the Arctic Ocean coast, from 45 ° 20 ‘to 70 ° 40’ north latitude and crosses the current 10 states: Norway, Sweden, Finland, Russia, Estonia, Latvia, Lithuania, Belarus, Moldova and Ukraine.
 For the calculation of the meridian arc, fragments of triangulation networks measured in the above countries are used, resulting in a chain consisting of 12 sections, embedded between astronomical points, containing 10 measured bases and connecting 259 triangulation points.